Red (Taylor Swift song): Background

 Taylor Swift wrote her third studio album, Speak Now, entirely herself and produced it with Nathan Chapman, who had produced both of her previous albums.
 Released in October 2010, Speak Now expands on the country pop production of Swift's past music and incorporates rock stylings.
 On her fourth studio album, Red, Swift wanted to experiment with sounds other than country pop.

 Swift initially continued working with Chapman in her career base of Nashville, Tennessee, until her "started wandering to all the places [she] could go" while she was writing "Red", the title track.
 She wrote the song while on a flight on September 7, 2011; she had finished a concert in Tacoma, Washington, and went back home to Nashville because she felt homesick.
 Scott Borchetta, the president of Swift's then-label Big Machine Records, overheard Chapman's production and suggested a pop-oriented sound.

 Chapman and Swift attempted several times to achieve a pop sound without success.
-Swift asked Borchetta to recruit the Swedish producer Max Martin, whose chart-topping pop tunes had inspired Swift because of how "how [they] can just land a chorus".
+Swift asked Borchetta to recruit the Swedish producer Max Martin, whose chart-topping pop tunes had inspired Swift because of "how [they] can just land a chorus".
 Even though Swift went to Los Angeles to work with Martin, he did not produce the final version of "Red", which was produced by Swift, Chapman, and Dann Huff—a Nashville-based country producer.
 Martin produced three other songs for Red instead.